 Had the weather been less New England-y (humidity is not our friend), we would have snagged a table outside.
 Instead, we asked for a booth next to the bar and ogled the self-serve bloody Mary and mimosa station.
 Brunch is served until 4PM on Saturdays; our 2:30PM arrival time was right on par with several other guests arriving after a late night out.

 Our server, Ulisses, stopped by a few moments after we were seated with menus to peruse.
 He informed us that he and his partner, Lucas, would be taking care of us for the afternoon.
 He let us be for another few minutes to make a decision on beverages.

 The wines by the glass list is quite extensive, and the cocktails are a perennial favorite.
-T loves his brown liquor, so he went with a Whiskey Root with a double shot of Four Roses bourbon.
+Travis loves his brown liquor, so he went with a Whiskey Root with a double shot of Four Roses bourbon.
 I took advantage of the make-your-own mimosa station, with a glass of cava as my base, grapefruit juice and angostura bitters as my mixers, and a couple of sliced strawberries and orange for sweetness as garnish.
 A perfect start to an afternoon reserved for us!